mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Build Higher Level Protocols

-Platform centralization also happens when standards do not attempt to define higher-level functions that proprietary platforms provide.
+Platform centralization also happens when standards do not attempt to define the higher-level functions that proprietary platforms provide.
+This often happens when those platforms are perceived to have captured the relevant functions.

+However, changes in user requirements and legal regulation can obviate such perceptions.

 ## Acknowledge the Limits of Protocol Design

 Centralization cannot be prevented through protocol design and standardization efforts alone.

-XXX
-Indirect
-Platform
+While the guidelines above may forestall some types of centralization, indirect and platform centralization are caused by factors outside the control of a protocol's architecture.

+Thankfully, architecture is not the only form of regulation; legal mechanisms combined with changing norms and the resulting market forces have their own regulatory effects. {{NEW-CHICAGO}}

+In this view, the job of a protocol designer is to avoid centralization with architecture where possible, but where it is not, to create affordances for these other regulating forces.

 # Security Considerations